G-Tech1/Car-Management/README.md

 ### Service Poller

 - Retrieves automobile objects as JSON from the inventory microservice via the automobile API.
 The poller then uses the VIN from this received data to update or creates new objects within the AutomobileVO model.
+This is where the integration between the service microservice and the inventory microservice occurs.

 ### Models: